We have the opportunity to take part in the 2023 Royal Parks Half Marathon and we would love you to join Team Sandcastle for this...

-There are more than 6,000 genetic conditions.
-Each one affects less than 0.1% of the population but together they are one of the greatest causes of disability and early death, affecting three million families in the UK. (source: National Human Genome Research Institute)
+There are approximately 6,000 diagnosed genetic conditions.
+Each affects less than 0.1% of the UK’s population, but together they are one of the greatest causes of disability and early death and affect the lives of 3 million people in the UK (source: National Human Genome Research Institute).
+Many are life limiting, all are life-changing.

 Become part of Team Sandcastle and raise money to help us support families affected by rare genetic conditions.